Monok: Geography

 The nearest town is Szerencs 12 km away.
 Neighbouring villages are Golop 5 km away, Legyesbénye 7 km away and Tállya 7 km away.

 The Zemplén Mountains have two sides: on the north Vilvitány Hill, on the south Szerencs Hill.
 The village lies in the valley between the two.

 Although the north is mountainous the south is lower lying at around 300 m.
 On the north and south slopes there are fields and vineyards whose wines compete with those from Tokaj, and the fields bordering the vineyards offer views of the Tatra Mountains.

 History

 It is not certain when the village was established, but it was some time during the Mongol invasion of Europe, or the earlier Hungarian invasion (honfoglalás).

-The first record of the village is in 1392 and the Monok family owned it from the mid 13th century until the mid 17th century.
+The first record of the village is in 1392 and the Monok family owned it from the mid-13th century until the mid-17th century.
 The name of the village allegedly comes from Slavic monoh meaning "monk".
-During the Ottoman Empire the village was razed and in 1567 it was recorded as being just barren fields.
+During the Ottoman Empire, the village was razed and in 1567 it was recorded as being just barren fields.
 Towards the end of this century the village was reinhabited and around 1570 a small castle was built in the Renaissance style.
-Later, the village was owned by the Andrássy family who renovated the castle, but because it was too small they built another nearby in the Classical style.
+Later, the village was owned by the Andrássy family who renovated the castle, but since it was too small they built another one nearby in the Classical style.

 Ethnicity

-93% of the population is Hungarian, with the remaining 7% being of Romany origin.
+93% of the population is Hungarian, with the remaining 7% being of Romani origin.